 The BC Hydro Board of Directors oversees the conduct of business and supervises management, which in turn is responsible for the day-to-day operations of BC Hydro.
 Directors are appointed by the B.C.
 Cabinet to bring special skills and experience to the Board's deliberations.

 CHAIR: Stephen Bellringer

-MEMBERS: Kim Baird, Brad Bennett, Larry Blain, James Brown, John Knappett, Tracey McVicar, Janine North, John Ritchie
+MEMBERS: Kim Baird, Brad Bennett, Larry Blain, James Brown, James Hatton (appointed Jan.
+17, 2013), John Knappett, Tracey McVicar, Janine North, John Ritchie

 The Board's broad set of responsibilities includes: